 - Search for a specific goal by owner or keyword

-- Filter goals by type, priority, status, tags, visibility, and owners
+- Filter goals by owner, type, priority, status, tags, and visibility

 - View goal owners